 The rage directed at the figure of “a hipster on food stamps” is only intelligible in terms of the rotted ideological foundation that supports it: an ideology that simultaneously glorifies the suffering of the exploited and vilifies those among the dispossessed who are deemed to be insufficiently hardworking or self-reliant.
 It treats some activities (making art) as worthless and parasitic, and others (working temp jobs) as totems of “resourcefulness” and “self-reliance,” without any apparent justification.

 Personally, I’m grateful for the welfare state provisions that helped pay the rent for the earliest iteration of Belle and Sebastian and brought them together to play and eventually record together.
 If such programs had been restricted to some mythical poor person who was more authentically in need, we wouldn’t have If You’re Feeling Sinister and the rest of the band’s vast discography.
-(Some of my friends would prefer this, but they would be wrong.)
-And it helps show why we need social welfare programs that are as broad as possible, providing not just for the arbitrarily chosen “deserving poor” but everyone.
+(Some of my Belle and Sebastian-hating friends would prefer this, but they are wrong.)
+This is why we need social welfare programs that are as broad as possible, providing not just for the arbitrarily chosen “deserving poor” but everyone.
 A welfare state that was broad enough to include down-on-their-luck hipster Scottish musicians helped them flourish, bringing the incredible beauty they’ve created over the course of their careers into being.

 Corey Robin once wrote in these pages that “the point of socialism is to convert hysterical misery into ordinary unhappiness.
 God, that would be so great.”
 That’s what the Scottish welfare state gave to some of the future members of Belle and Sebastian: it helped them meet their animal needs, giving them the opportunity to come together and bemoan the state they are in.
 Everyone, no matter their education or “cultural capital” or ability to work, should have those needs met, to allow their creativity to fully flower in art or music or scientific research or whatever else their heart might desire.